Out of Liberty: Cast

-Reception (all of these reviews from Mormon sources)
+Reception

 Sean P. Means of The Salt Lake Tribune gave the film 3/4 stars, noting Brandon Ray Olive's "quiet soulfulness" in his portrayal of Joseph Smith.

 Margaret Blair Young said Out of Liberty is, "one of the most significant films of the past decade, particularly for Latter-day Saints," and that it is "a film which every LDS family (and perhaps every family) should see and take its children to see–ages twelve and up."

 Rachel Wagner gave the film 8.5/10 stars and said it is, "a well written, moving character piece that is both a study of faith and a Western jailbreak survival story."

 The film won second place at the 2020 LDS Film Festival's "Feature Film Competition" behind T. C. Christensen's film The Fighting Preacher.

 The film was nominated for eight Utah Film Nominations through the Utah Film Awards.
 Those nominations were in: Picture, Director, Ensemble Cast, Actor, Supporting Actor, Cinematography, Music and Sound.